 Generally, real systems are nonlinear.
-To design an MPC controller of a nonlinear system, you must model the plant in Simulink®.
+To design an MPC controller for a nonlinear system, you must model the plant in Simulink®.

 Although an MPC controller can regulate a nonlinear plant, the model used within the controller must be linear.
 In other words, the controller employs a linear approximation of the nonlinear plant.
 The accuracy of this approximation significantly affects controller performance.

-This raises the question: how to obtain the approximation?
-The usual approach is to linearize the nonlinear plant at a specified operating point.
+To obtain such a linear approximation, you linearize the nonlinear plant at a specified operating point.
 The Simulink environment provides two ways to accomplish this:

-This example shows how to programmatically obtain a linear model of a plant.
+This example shows how to obtain a linear model of a plant using a MATLAB script.

-For this example, linearize the CSTR model, CSTR_OpenLoop.
+CSTR_OpenLoop, is linearized.
 The model inputs are the coolant temperature (manipulated variable of the MPC controller), limiting reactant concentration in the feed stream, and feed temperature.
 The model states are the temperature and concentration of the limiting reactant in the product stream.
-You measure both states and use them for feedback control.
+Both states are measured and used for feedback control.

-The operating point defines the nominal conditions at which you will linearize.
-It is usually a steady state condition.
+The operating point defines the nominal conditions at which you linearize a model.
+It is usually a steady-state condition.

-Suppose you plan to operate the CSTR with the output concentration at 2 kmol/m3.
-The nominal feed concentration is 10 kmol/m3 and the nominal feed temperature is 300 K. Create an operating point specification object to define the steady state.
+, and the nominal feed temperature is 300 K. Create an operating point specification object to define the steady-state conditions.

 opspec = operspec('CSTR_OpenLoop'); opspec = addoutputspec(opspec,'CSTR_OpenLoop/CSTR',2); opspec.Outputs(1).Known = true; opspec.Outputs(1).y = 2; op1 = findop('CSTR_OpenLoop',opspec);